Jacob-CL/UnforeseenCreativity/Aggregate.md

 ---

 ## [cURL](https://curl.se/docs/) Commands
 `cURL` is a command-line tool for transferring data using various protocols (HTTP, HTTPS, FTP, etc.).
 It is commonly used for making web requests, downloading/uploading files, testing APIs, and automating network tasks.
+Use `| html2text` to make it more readable!

 ### **General & Help Flags**
 - cURL help menu - `curl -h` / `curl --help-all`